Ron Eldard

+Ronald Jason Eldard is an American former actor.
+As of 2026, his last television appearance was a recurring role in the 2013 season of Justified, with his last film being the lead role in Higher Power (2018).

 Early life

 Eldard was born on Long Island, New York.
 He is the sixth of seven children, and has four sisters and two brothers.
 He is of Irish and Scottish descent.
 Eldard's mother died in a car accident when he was a child, and Eldard and his siblings were sent to live with various family members.
 He attended grade school in Utah while living with his aunt and uncle.

 Career

 Eldard made his film debut in the comedy True Love (1989), written and directed by Nancy Savoca, and co-starring Annabella Sciorra.
 This film won the Grand Jury Prize at the Sundance Film Festival.
 Eldard has performed on Broadway in critically acclaimed productions of On the Waterfront, Biloxi Blues, Bash: Latterday Plays, and Death of a Salesman.
 The latter two were filmed for Showtime productions.

 Eldard is known for his film roles as Mickey Bunce in the cult comedy Drop Dead Fred (1991); as street thug John Reilly in Sleepers (1996), and as Dodge, a Marine Salvage Expert, in the horror film Ghost Ship (2002).

 Beginning January 11, 2006, he starred as Father Flynn in the Tony Award– and Pulitzer Prize–winning Broadway production of Doubt, opposite the British actress Dame Eileen Atkins.
 He was scheduled to assume the role for the January 10 performance, but was ill.
 The production closed July 2, 2006.
 In 2014, he starred in the indie horror film Poker Night.